nieksand/pman/README.md

 which comes out to 2M iterations, well over the NIST minimum guideline of 10K.
 Each vault gets a unique 18 byte salt generated from urandom.

+# Usage
+First create an empty vault.
+When prompted for a key you should use a very strong password.
+This is the one you'll have to memorize to protect your vault contents.

+    ./pman init ~/.pman_vault

+Add the new vault file to your environment.
+For example, a bash user might add the following to their .profile:

+    export PMAN_VAULT=/home/myuser/.pman_vault

+To add or update a credential, use the 'set' command.
+The inputs are not passed via the command line to avoid exposing credentials in shell history files or via the process list.

+    ./pman set

+You can fetch a credential using the 'get' command.

+	./pman get mycred

+You can also list all available credentials ('list') or search credentials using a substring ('search').
+To avoid exposing unneeded passwords, these two commands will only show the credential name, username, description, and number of days since the entry was last updated.
+Once you identify the credential you want, use 'get' to fetch the details.

+	./pman list

+You can 'remove' entries.
+The entry being deleted will be emitted to stdout in case you make a mistake.
+(You can use that information with a 'set' to recreate the entry).

+	./pman remove mycred

+If you ever need to change the secret key for your vault, you can use the 'rekey' command.
+This changes both the encryption password and generates a new random salt for the vault file.

+	./pman rekey

 # Dependencies
 * Python 3.6+
 * pyca/cryptography (https://cryptography.io/)